Long-term, aligned private equity

 ESO Compliance

-- the communication of shareholders’ views to the board; and
+• the communication of shareholders’ and other key stakeholders’ views to the board; and

-- the shareholders’ understanding of the unique circumstances and constraints faced by the company.
+• the shareholders’ and other key stakeholders’ understanding of the unique circumstances and constraints faced by the company.

 It should be clear where these communication practices are described (annual report or website).